NewVistas/FLiR-lepton/README.md

 Be sure that the lepton core is correctly fitted into its socket, but be careful doing it.

+Let the camera running for at least 5 minutes before start using it.
+It will give you more constant values because the core will be heated.

 ### From Raw to temperature

 You cannot get directly those values from the camera, first you should do a calibration.
 The steps I did are the following: